-In preparation of this Rite of Election and Call to Continuing Conversion, your sponsors, Godparents, pastors, family members and friends have written letters of testimony to me attesting to how God is working in your life and has called you to be a Roman Catholic Christian.
+In preparation of this Rite of Election, your sponsors, Godparents, pastors, family members and friends have written letters of testimony to me attesting to how God is working in your life and has called you to be a Roman Catholic Christian.
 I would like to read some of their letters now, because they are powerful testimonies of faith by people who know you well.
 (Read selected letters.)